drzwave/ZRAD/README.md

 # Troubleshooting

 - Firmware doesn't seem to start?
 Did you flash the bootloader?
 The app won't start without a bootloader.
 - If your ZRAD is not able to be detected using SSv5 or commander:
     - Check the ZG23 for solder shorts/opens and check the power supplies
-        - Is the WSTK in Out or Mini mode?
+    - Is the WSTK in Out or Mini mode and the slide switch set to AEM?
     - Can Commander detect the part?
-Simplicity Studio sometimes is unable to detect the part but Commander is will help debug the issue
+Simplicity Studio sometimes is unable to detect the part but Commander can and will help debug the issue
     - Is the debug interface locked?
 Use Commander to Unlock Debug Access or Recover Bricked Device
 - If the DUT does not seem to generate any RF traffic, the problem is often due to the wrong Region stored in NVM (IE: EU when you want USLR).
     - To reset the Region token: ```commander flash --tokengroup znet --token MFG_ZWAVE_COUNTRY_FREQ:0xFF -d EFR32ZG23```
     - Note: the token in NVM will override the value set in the firmware so downloading firmware may not fix the problem
 - OTA fails with a 0x04 error (someday Silabs will eventually separate this out into more errors)
     - Usually caused by the keys not being programmed into the DUT

 # QWIIC Connector Setup

-The QWIIC connector on ZRAD makes it easy to connect any of the SparkFun sensors or other devices via a standard I2C interface.
+The QWIIC connector on ZRAD makes it easy to connect any of the [Sparkfun](https://www.sparkfun.com/qwiic) sensors or other devices via a standard I2C interface.
-Fortunately SSv5 is able to add the I2CSPM component which makes adding and interfacing to I2C devices fairly easy.
+Fortunately SSv5 has the I2CSPM component which makes adding and interfacing to I2C devices fairly easy.
 The QWIIC connector is normally only used when implementing ZRAD as an End Device.

 ## I2CSPM Setup

 While I2CSPM seems to work, since it is a polled peripheral it loads the CPU with a lot of polling loops which can make other parts of the system fail.
-Thus, this driver is not recommended.
+Thus, this driver is not recommended but works fine for prototypes.

 1. Click on the .slcp file - select the Software Components tab - enter I2CSPM into the seach bar
 2. Click on Platform-\>Driver-\>I2C-\>I2CSPM and Install it